Best mortgage rates in the UK

 How does the Bank of England base rate affect your mortgage?

 The Bank of England (BoE) base rate is voted on around 8 times a year by the Monetary Policy Committee (MPC).
-The MPC will adjust the interest rate to control inflation so they may reduce or increase it each time they meet and this has an impact on your mortgage rates.
+The MPC will adjust the interest rate to control inflation and support economic growth, so it may reduce or increase it at each meeting, which can affect your mortgage rates.
 This is because the BoE base rate affects the rate at which it lends to commercial banks but also affects swap rates that are charged on lending between banks.
 So, an increase in the base rate trickles down to affect the rates you are charged on your mortgage as well as the interest that you can earn on your savings.
 Our article further explains how the most recent BoE base rate decision affects you.

 Will mortgage rates decrease?

-Mortgage rates have been recovering after the shock of the September 2022 mini-budget and although we have seen the BoE base rate rising, some rates have started to drop.
-You can find a detailed analysis to help you work out whether mortgage rates will reduce in our article, "Remortgaging in 2024 – is now the right time to fix & for how long?"
+Mortgage rates had been recovering after the shock of the September 2022 mini-budget and although we have seen the BoE base rate held, some rates have increased over the last few weeks.
+You can find a detailed analysis to help you work out whether mortgage rates will reduce in our article, 'Remortgaging in 2026 – is now the right time to fix & for how long?'.

 Is now a good time to remortgage?

 At the end of your mortgage deal period, you will usually start paying the Standard Variable Rate (SVR) that your lender applies.
 The SVR is likely to be more expensive than any of the fixed rates that you can switch to on another deal.
-If you're not sure about tying yourself down to a rate and wish to see if rates drop further before you do so, you may want to stay on your lender's SVR.
+If you're not sure about tying yourself down to a rate and wish to see if rates drop before you do so, you may want to stay on your lender's SVR.
 You are usually not tied to the SVR so there are no early repayment charges or exit fees.
-Should you wish to transfer your mortgage in time, the lender's SVR can be a short-term arrangement until you decide if you are going to change to another deal.
+Should you wish to transfer your mortgage in time, the lender's SVR can be a short-term arrangement until you decide whether to switch to another deal.

 Fixing your mortgage interest rate will allow you to avoid any hikes to your monthly mortgage payment during your fixed-rate deal period.
 However, once you are locked into a deal you cannot switch to more favourable rates without paying early repayment charges or exit fees.